mondskiez/ansible_control/README.md

 Take note of the trailing commands after the play:

+1. -K
-1. -K ### to run the play with the sudo password of the server defined in hosts.yml
+"to run the play with the sudo password of the server defined in hosts.yml"
-2. --limit 'hostname1,hostname2,hostname3' ### to run the playbook against a specified number of hosts only
+2. --limit 'hostname1,hostname2,hostname3'
+"to run the playbook against a specified number of hosts only"
-3. -e "ansible_user=youruser" ### to override the default ansible_user defined in hosts.yml
+3. -e "ansible_user=youruser"
+"to override the default ansible_user defined in hosts.yml"